BritishPandaChick/email-signup-page/README.md

 # Skillcrush E-mail Signup Page
-Skillcrush 101 E-mail Signup Page Website.
-Made with HTML & CSS.
-Uses Bootstrap.
+Bonus project from Skillcrush 101 in August 2015.
+This is an example of email sign up page design.

+## Tech Stack
+- HTML
+- CSS
+- Bootstrap

 ## Instructions
-Clone or download zip file.
-Open index.html file in your browser.
+1. Clone or download zip file.
+2. Open index.html file in your browser.

-## Contributing
-This repository is based on a design created by Skillcrush.
-Therefore I will not be accepting any pull requests.

 ## Acknowledgements
 * Skillcrush